chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 - As a user, I want to add stocks to my portfolio so that I can track my investments
 - As a user, I want to view all the stocks in my portfolio so that I can track their performance, average value, and investment status
 - As a user, I want to remove stock when I no longer want to track them or have sold them
-- As a user, I want to see detailed information about a stock, includeing its hostorical performance, so that I can make informed decisions about my investments <!-- Charts, Recent prices -->
+- As a user, I want to see detailed information about a stock, including its historical performance, so that I can make informed decisions about my investments <!-- Charts, Recent prices -->
 - As a user, I want to choose my preferred currency so that the stock values in my portfolio can be shown in my selected currency
-- As a user, I want to calculate the average values of my stocks accreoss different exchange platforms do that I can get a clear idea of their total worth, even if I've purchsed them from different exchanges
+- As a user, I want to calculate the average values of my stocks accross different exchange platforms do that I can get a clear idea of their total worth, even if I have purchsed them from different exchanges
-- As a user, I want to calculate the dividend payments for my real estate stocks so that I can estimate the tax impact of those dividends
+- As a user, I want to calculate the estimate payments for my real estate stocks so that I can estimate the tax impact of those dividends
 - As a user, I want to filter stocks in my portfolio based on different criteria so that I can easily find and compare specific stocks in my portfolio

 ### Admin Role
 - As an admin, I want to delete users from the system if necessary (e.g., for inappropriate behaviour), so that the user base remains safe and appropriate
 - As an admin, I want to disable or delete stocks from being available for users to buy/sell in case of market changes or other concerns
-- As an admins, I want to recommend stocks to users based on their portfolios or investment preferences, so users can discover new investment opportunities <!-- e.g., a stock of the week or auto stock of the day -->
+- As an admin, I want to recommend stocks to users based on their portfolios or investment preferences, so users can discover new investment opportunities <!-- e.g., a stock of the week or auto stock of the day -->

 ---